andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 `1-10 of 330 rows`

-+ The table presents a subset of data extracted from the main dataset, representing a random sample of user interactions.
++ The table presents a subset of data extracted from the main dataset, representing a random sample of user interactions and popular locations.
 + It showcases various attributes and patterns observed within this sample, offering insights into user behaviors, preferencs, and engagements levels across different quarters and user types.

 --------------------------------------